kumar10248/Intermediate-EVM-Corse_1/ReadMe.md

-# EVM Twitter Clone
+# ErrorHandling Smart Contract

-This project is a simple Twitter clone implemented on the Ethereum Virtual Machine (EVM).
+This project is a simple smart contract implemented on the Ethereum Virtual Machine (EVM) for handling errors.

 ## Features

-- Tweeting
+- Setting a value
-- Liking tweets
-- Deleting tweets
+- Getting the current value
+- Resetting the value to zero
+- Asserting that the current value is non-negative

 ## Prerequisites